iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/PAFF/[#017] Please give PAFF all your support!.md

 Recently the agent has been watching PAFF very closely, since she is always trying to secretly practice singing.
 Even virtual simulation training is off limits for her now!

-Tomorrow is the routine return check-up.
+Tomorrow is the routine return check\-up.
 We believe that the doctor will see PAFF's improvements!
 ## Replies
 **Michiko**<br>
 PAFF will certainly do well since she is always hard on herself<br>